German Shepherd Now

 A 15-minute walk around the block doesn’t register as exercise for this breed.
 Most adults need roughly two hours of real physical output daily.
 That’s structured walks, fetch, tug, off-leash running if possible, and training sessions mixed in.

-A Shepherd that doesn’t burn enough energy finds its own outlets.
-Chewing furniture, digging holes, barking at nothing, pacing.
+A Shepherd that doesn’t burn enough energy finds its own outlets — chewing furniture, digging holes, barking at nothing, pacing.
 These aren’t behavioral problems.
 They’re symptoms of a dog that isn’t getting what it needs.

-Ignoring Health Screening
+Ignoring Breed-Specific Health Screening

-German Shepherds are among the breeds more commonly associated with hip dysplasia, elbow dysplasia, degenerative myelopathy, and other conditions that have a genetic component.
+Shepherds are among the breeds more commonly associated with hip dysplasia, elbow dysplasia, degenerative myelopathy, and other conditions that have a genetic component.
 According to the OFA, screening breeding stock is the primary way to reduce these risks, but owners also benefit from early awareness.

 Too many first-time owners skip the conversation with their vet about breed-specific screening.
 By the time symptoms appear, the window for early intervention has narrowed.
+If you’re concerned about what treatment might cost, our guide to German Shepherd health problems and costs breaks down the numbers.

 Free-Feeding Instead of Structured Meals